rchaeology/RchaeoStats-workshop-notes/README.md

 # [Name of workshop]

-R workshop at [Location], [Date].
+R workshop at BABAO, 18th September 2025.

 The workshop materials are available here: https://rchaeology.github.io/RchaeoStats

-The scripts and data (and Quarto document, depending on the workshop) created during the workshop can be found below.
+The scripts and data created during the workshop can be found below.

 ## Data